pollination/pollination-docs/legal/terms_of_service.md

 * You are responsible for all content posted and activity that occurs under your account (even if the content is posted by others).
 * You are responsible for maintaining the security of your account.
 Pollination cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-* You will promptly notify Pollination if you become aware of any unauthorized use of, or access to, our Service through your Account, by sending an email to [support@pollination.cloud](mailto:support@pollination.cloud).
+* You will promptly notify Pollination if you become aware of any unauthorized use of, or access to, our Service through your Account, by sending an email to [support@pollination.solutions](mailto:support@pollination.solutions).

 ## C. Acceptable Use